AlbertBall/railway-dot-exe/README.md

-# railway-dot-exe
+# Railway Operation Simulator (ROS)

-Welcome to the railway.exe project, a railway simulator for Windows originally written in Borland's C++ Builder 4 Professional and now updated to work with Embarcadero's C++ Builder Starter Edition v10.3.
+Welcome to the ROS project, a railway simulator for Windows originally written in Borland's C++ Builder 4 Professional and now updated to work with Embarcadero's C++ Builder Community Edition v10.4.
 Development to date has resulted in a complete and usable program that provides options to:

 - build a railway of any size
 - add text of any available colour, font and size
 - set preferred and bi-directional running directions
 - allow random train failures
+- allow random train delays, failures of signals and points, and temporary speed restrictions
 - choose light or dark backgrounds
-- develop timetables with shuttle services, changes in direction, splits, joins, and repeating services
+- develop timetables with splits, joins, follow-on services, changes in direction, shuttles and repeating services.
 - operate trains
+- save and reload an operating session at any time
 - add your own graphics
 - zoom-out for a wider display
 - and many other features